saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_5_intelligence_layers_v2_0.md

 **SNOMED CT (Systematized Nomenclature of Medicine—Clinical Terms):**

-[SNOMED CT](https://www.snomed.org) provides the most comprehensive clinical terminology with over 350,000 concepts organized in formal hierarchies.
+[SNOMED CT](https://www.snomed.org) provides the most comprehensive clinical terminology with over 350,000 concepts organized in formal hierarchies.[3]
 When an agent encounters "heart attack," SNOMED CT provides the preferred term (Myocardial infarction), concept ID (22298006), hierarchical parents (Ischemic heart disease → Heart disease → Cardiovascular disease), and related concepts (Troponin elevation, chest pain, coronary artery disease).

 This hierarchy enables semantic reasoning.
 An agent searching for "cardiovascular patients" can traverse the hierarchy to include myocardial infarction, heart failure, arrhythmias, and hypertension—without explicit enumeration of each condition.

 **ICD-10 (International Classification of Diseases):**

-[ICD-10](https://www.cms.gov/medicare/coding/icd10) serves as the universal language for diagnosis coding, billing, and population health analytics.
+The World Health Organization's [ICD-10](https://icd.who.int/browse10/2019/en) serves as the universal language for diagnosis coding, billing, and population health analytics.[4]
 The classification structure enables precise filtering: E08-E13 covers diabetes mellitus by type and complication, I20-I25 covers ischemic heart diseases, and J00-J99 covers respiratory diseases.

 ICD-10's specificity matters for agent accuracy.
 "Diabetes" alone matches E08-E13 (diabetes mellitus), but "Type 2 diabetes with diabetic chronic kidney disease" requires E11.22 specifically.
 The semantic layer maintains these mappings so agents can operate at the appropriate specificity level.

 **LOINC (Logical Observation Identifiers Names and Codes):**

-[LOINC](https://loinc.org) standardizes laboratory and clinical observations—essential for agents interpreting diagnostic results.
+[LOINC](https://loinc.org) standardizes laboratory and clinical observations—essential for agents interpreting diagnostic results.[5]
 Consider HbA1c (glycated hemoglobin): LOINC Code 4548-4 specifies Hemoglobin A1c/Hemoglobin.total in Blood on a Quantitative scale.

 Without LOINC mapping, "HbA1c" in one lab system might be stored as "GLYCOHEMOGLOBIN" in another, "A1C" in a third, and "HEMOGLOBIN A1C" in a fourth.
 The semantic layer unifies these representations so agents can consistently interpret lab results regardless of source system terminology.